etherisc/depeg-ui/README.md

 ### Feature flags

+#### Gasless transactions

+Enable gasless transactions for the application

+- `NEXT_PUBLIC_FEATURE_GASLESS=true` - enable gasless transactions
+- Make sure the [depeg-backend-processor](https://github.com/etherisc/depeg-backend-processor) service is running and connected to the same redis and product.
+The backend processor is responsible for sending the signed transactions to the blockchain.

 #### Price

 Show a page that displays the latest price of the protected coin and (if enabled) the price history of the protected coin.